TritonDataCenter/node-triton-metrics/README.md

 * route (e.g. 'listvms')
 * user_agent (only the first token e.g. restify/1.5.2)

+#### `MetricsManager.addPreCollectFunc(function (callback))`

+Adds a function with the signature `function (callback)` to the list of functions that will be called just before collecting the metrics.
+This is intended to be used for things like `gauge.set(value)` to set a value just before collection in cases where setting the value constantly might be otherwise expensive.

+The function provided *must* call callback() when completed *with no arguments*.

 #### `MetricsManager#collector`
 Artedi collector.
 Each metric needs to be added to this collector